digideskio/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.3.0

+- New Journal Templating System
+- Retire 'Assignments' copy, use pages only
+- Create copy page for each content type

 ### 2.2.1

 - Added Aspire CPD branding to system